 Can you visit a patient at EPS?

-Visiting is allowed at EPS; however this must be pre-scheduled and can be restricted.
+Visiting is allowed at EPS, however visits must be pre-scheduled, and can be restricted.
 If the doctor does not feel a visit will be beneficial for the patient’s treatment, it may be prohibited.
 All visits must be monitored by nursing staff, with provision for privacy.